CADLAB-io/CADLAB.io-swarm-stack/README.md

 docker service logs cadlab_cadlab
 ```

 The last argument in this command is the service name, which you can find from the `docker service ls` command.
-You can also add the `-f` flag to the logs command to view logs in real-time like so `docker service logs -f cadlab_cadlab` and exit logs by pressing `ctlr+c`.
+You can also add the `-f` flag to the logs command to view logs in real-time like so `docker service logs -f cadlab_cadlab` and exit logs by pressing `ctrl+c`.

 Below is the log output for the failed cadlab container: